ibm-cloud-docs/apps/reqnsi.md

 copyright:
   years: 2015, 2018
-lastupdated: "2018-11-05"
+lastupdated: "2018-11-29"

 ---

 {: new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {: codeblock: .codeblock}
+{:note: .note}

 # Adding a service to your app
 {: #add_service}

-When you create an app with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}}, you can add resources from the app overview page.
-However, you can also provision them directly from the {{site.data.keyword.Bluemix_notm}} catalog, outside the context of your app.
+When you create an app with {{site.data.keyword.cloud}} {{site.data.keyword.dev_console}}, you can add resources from the App Details page.
+However, you can also provision them directly from the {{site.data.keyword.cloud_notm}} catalog, outside the context of your app.
 {: shortdesc}

-You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your app from the app overview page.
-You can provision a particular type of resource (a service) directly from the {{site.data.keyword.Bluemix_notm}} catalog.
+You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your app from the App Details page.
+You can provision a particular type of resource (a service) directly from the {{site.data.keyword.cloud_notm}} catalog.

 ## Discovering services
 {: #discover_services}

-You can see all the services that are available in {{site.data.keyword.Bluemix_notm}} in the following ways:
+You can see all the services that are available in {{site.data.keyword.cloud_notm}} in the following ways:

-* From the {{site.data.keyword.Bluemix_notm}} console.
-View the {{site.data.keyword.Bluemix_notm}} catalog.
+* From the {{site.data.keyword.cloud_notm}} console.
+View the {{site.data.keyword.cloud_notm}} catalog.
-* From the ibmcloud command line interface.
+* From the command line.
 Use the `ibmcloud service offerings` command.
 * From your own application.
 Use the [GET /v2/services Services API ![External link icon](../icons/launch-glyph.svg "External link icon")](http://apidocs.cloudfoundry.org/197/services/list_all_services.html){: new_window}.

 You can select the service that you need when you develop applications.
-Once you select it, {{site.data.keyword.Bluemix_notm}} provisions the service.
+Once you select it, {{site.data.keyword.cloud_notm}} provisions the service.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information.

-{{site.data.keyword.Bluemix_notm}} provides the resources of a service to your application by using a service instance.
+{{site.data.keyword.cloud_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.

 You can also use services that are hosted in other regions if those services are available in those regions.
 These services must be accessible from the internet and have API endpoints.
-You must manually code your application to use these services in the same way that you code external applications or third-party tools to use {{site.data.keyword.Bluemix_notm}} services.
-For more information, see [Connecting services to external apps](/docs/apps/connect_external_app.html).
+You must manually code your application to use these services in the same way that you code external applications or third-party tools to use {{site.data.keyword.cloud_notm}} services.
+For more information, see [Enabling external applications and third-party tools to use {{site.data.keyword.cloud_notm}} services](/docs/resources/connect_external_app#externalapp).

 ## Requesting a new service instance
 {: #req_instance}

-To request a new service instance, you must use the {{site.data.keyword.Bluemix_notm}} user interface or the {{site.data.keyword.Bluemix_notm}} command line interface.
+To request a new service instance, you must use the {{site.data.keyword.cloud_notm}} user interface or the {{site.data.keyword.cloud_notm}} command line interface.

-**Note:** When you specify the service name, avoid characters other than alphabetic or numeric characters because results might be unpredictable.
+When you specify the service name, avoid characters other than alphabetic or numeric characters because results might be unpredictable.
+{: note}

-If you use the {{site.data.keyword.Bluemix_notm}} user interface to request a service instance, complete the following steps:
+If you use the {{site.data.keyword.cloud_notm}} user interface to request a service instance, complete the following steps:

-1. In the {{site.data.keyword.Bluemix_notm}} catalog, click the tile for the service that you want to add.
+1. In the {{site.data.keyword.cloud_notm}} catalog, click the tile for the service that you want to add.
 The service details page opens.

 2. Type a name in the **Service name** field.
 A default name is provided.
 You can change the name in the field, or leave it unchanged.

 3. Complete more fields or selections, and then click **CREATE**.

-If you use the {{site.data.keyword.Bluemix_notm}} command line interface to request a service instance, download your app locally open the command line, and change to the app directory.
+If you use the {{site.data.keyword.cloud_notm}} command line interface to request a service instance, download your app locally open the command line, and change to the app directory.

 1. Run the following command to add a service to your app.
 You can select an existing service from one already enabled on your account, or add a new service.